 In other countries in Europe, Africa and the Middle East, we mainly offer these services through other incumbent operators via unbundled offers or commercial partnerships.

 Fibre optics and high-speed broadband

 We’ve been deploying fibre networks for over 10 years, achieving speeds of up to 2Gbps (10 times faster than ADSL) to support a host of digital services.
 Users enjoy a high quality experience, simultaneous uses (internet, telephone, television, streaming, gaming etc) without a loss of speed, faster reaction times (appreciated by gamers) and a stable signal that isn’t sensitive to the distance to the exchange.

 The strategic decision to deploy “fibre to the home” (FTTH) technology has resulted in greatly improved end-to-end fibre performance for homes and businesses.
-It also means we’re now the leading fibre provider in Europe with more than 40 million connectable homes in France, Spain, Poland and Slovakia.
-In Africa and the Middle East, we have begun to roll out fibre networks across Jordan, Morocco, Senegal and Côte d’Ivoire.
+It also means that by the end of 2019, 40 million homes were connectable to fibre throughout the world.
+In parallel, in Africa and the Middle East, we have begun to roll out fibre networks across Jordan, Morocco, Senegal and Côte d’Ivoire.

 Number of households connectable to our FTTH network at the end of 2019.

 Fibre speeds by 2025.